Kumpob/HTML_REPORT_GENERATOR/README.md

 At the end the should be 1 newline indicate that the list end there.<br />
 #
-See emp.txt for data example and title.txt for title example.<br />
+See data.txt for data example and title.txt for title example.<br />
-HTML file provide is based on the data in emp.txt
+HTML file provide is based on the data in data.txt